apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 ``application/json; charset=UTF-8`` (replace UTF-8 with UTF-16 or UTF-32 as
 required).

-One way to create an event in the format expected by this handler, is to use JSONEvent provided in the Flume SDK and use Google Gson to create the JSON string using the Gson#fromJson(Object, Type) method.
+One way to create an event in the format expected by this handler is to use JSONEvent provided in the Flume SDK and use Google Gson to create the JSON string using the Gson#fromJson(Object, Type) method.
 The type token to pass as the 2nd argument of this method